madetech/G1-Spikes/5:Wagtail_Query_Extension/Wagtail_Query_Extension.md

 # Wagtail Query Extension

-This is a further extension on the [first spike](../1:Content_Query_and_Filtering/Content_Query_and_Filtering_Report.md).
-In this spike we ran into limitations on using querystrings within Wagtail.
-Since this time we have found a method of creating custom filters to use, so we will re-investigate this further. [ticket](https://trello.com/c/EdGhkte3/140-3-days-timebox-wagtail-query-extension).
+This is a further extension on the [first spike](../1:Content_Query_and_Filtering/Content_Query_and_Filtering_Report.md), in which we ran into limitations on using querystrings within Wagtail.
+Since then we have found a method of creating custom filters to use, so we will re-investigate this further.
+[Ticket](https://trello.com/c/EdGhkte3/140-3-days-timebox-wagtail-query-extension).

 ## Wagtail Code